Metastable states, quasi-stationary distributions and soft measures: Metastability after Lebowitz and Penrose

-Then, using potential theoretic rather than large deviations tools, Bovier, Eckhoff, Gay\-rard and Klein, developed a set of general techniques to compute sharp asymptotics of the expected value of asymptotic exponential laws associated with the metastability phenomenon, and revisited (after~\cite{W}, \cite{S2}) the relation between generator spectrum and metastability~(\cite{BEGK1}, \cite{BEGK2},~\cite{BEGK3}).
-This allowed, for example, to go beyond logarithmic asymptotics for stochastic Ising models in the low temperature regime~(\cite{BM},~\cite{BdHN}) and to prove the first rigorous results in the fully conservative case~(\cite{BdHS}), to deal with metastability for the random hopping time dynamics associated with the Random Energy Model~(\cite{BBG}), to make a detailed analysis of Sinai's random walk spectrum~(\cite{BF}), to extend the study of the disordered Curie-Weiss model to the case of continuous magnetic field distribution~(\cite{BBI1}, ~\cite{BBI2}).
+Then, using potential-theoretic rather than large deviations tools, Bovier, Eckhoff, Gay\-rard and Klein developed a set of general techniques to compute sharp asymptotics of the expected value of asymptotic exponential laws associated with the metastability phenomenon, and revisited (after~\cite{W}, \cite{S2}) the relation between spectrum of the generator of the stochastic dynamics and metastability~(\cite{BEGK1}, \cite{BEGK2},~\cite{BEGK3}).
+This allowed, for example, to go beyond logarithmic asymptotics for stochastic Ising models in the low-temperature regime~(\cite{BM},~\cite{BdHN}) and to prove the first rigorous results in the fully conservative case~(\cite{BdHS}), to deal with metastability for the random hopping-time dynamics associated with the Random Energy Model~(\cite{BBG}), to make a detailed analysis of Sinai's random walk spectrum~(\cite{BF}), and to extend the study of the disordered Curie-Weiss model to the case of continuous magnetic field distribution~(\cite{BBI1}, ~\cite{BBI2}).
+We refer to~\cite{BdH} for a comprehensive account of this approach.